 |Median Salary (2015)*||$48,260 for computer user support specialists; $62,250 for computer network support specialists|

 Sources: *U.S. Bureau of Labor Statistics

 The computer support technician makes sure a company's computer equipment is configured to conform to established guidelines.
 He or she maintains all terminals and peripherals including printers, modems, personal computers and data communications machines.
 Responsible for locating and ascertaining the nature of network errors using appropriate software, the computer support technician is in charge of troubleshooting.
 Along with these duties, he or she fixes and replaces equipment when it is down.
 The position often requires the individual to be the authority on repairing equipment malfunctions and supplying necessary technical support.
 The job also entails keeping all computer supplies handy and available.
 In some cases, the computer support technician monitors compliance with the company's policy on end-users' network use.

 This position demands at least a high school diploma, but often a college degree is required.
 Excellent computer skills are necessary as well as the ability to solve problems and troubleshoot.
 Customer service experience is usually required.
 The computer support technician should have strong communication skills and be able to converse with and support those employees who are not technologically proficient.

 The position also requires knowledge of basic hardware and software functions and networking.
 If the computer support technician works in a call center, he or she should be able to type quickly and have the writing skills to enter the data in the job ticket correctly.
 Organizational skills are essential.

 Familiarity with both the Macintosh and personal computer is also a requirement.
 The computer support technician should be motivated with a mind attuned to detail.
 People who wish to become computer support technicians should be willing to accept responsibility and be dependable.
-Knowledge of different versions of Microsoft, including WinXP through Vista and Windows 7 is also essential.
+Knowledge of different versions of Microsoft, from Vista through Windows 10 is also essential.